Spin Hurwitz numbers and topological quantum field theory: Preliminaries and Main Results

 \subsection{Topological quantum field theory}

-Suppose that our surface $\Sigma$ can be decomposed as $\Sigma _1 \cup _N \Sigma _2$ where the $\Sigma _{i}$ are surfaces glued along a common boundary $N$.
-The key observation required to prove the formulas for the Hurwitz numbers in Theorem \ref{OrdinaryHurwitz} is that the Hurwitz numbers of $\Sigma$ can be computed in terms of the Hurwitz numbers of the $\Sigma _i$ (with extra marked points corresponding to the boundary components $N$).
-One convenient way to organize this relationship is via \emph{topological quantum field theory} (TQFT).
+Let $\Sigma$ denote a closed, oriented surface and suppose that $\Sigma$ can be decomposed as $\Sigma _1 \cup _N \Sigma _2$ where the $\Sigma _{i}$ are surfaces glued along a common boundary $N$.
+The key observation required to prove Theorem \ref{OrdinaryHurwitz} is that the Hurwitz numbers of $\Sigma$ can be computed in terms of the Hurwitz numbers of the $\Sigma _i$ (with extra marked points corresponding to the boundary components $N$).
+One convenient way to organize this relationship is via a \emph{topological quantum field theory} (TQFT).

-Let $\Bord ^{or}$ denote the category whose objects are closed, oriented 1-manifolds, and a morphism $N_1 \to N_2$ is an oriented surface $\Sigma$ with an identification $\partial \Sigma \equiv N_1 \sqcup \overline{N_2}$ (up to diffeomorphism).
+Let $\Cob^{Or}$ denote the category whose objects are closed, oriented 1-manifolds, and a morphism $N_1 \to N_2$ is an oriented surface $\Sigma$ with an identification $\partial \Sigma \equiv N_1 \sqcup \overline{N_2}$ (up to diffeomorphism).
 This has a symmetric monoidal structure given by disjoint union of manifolds.
 Let $\Vect$ denote the category of complex vector spaces with its symmetric monoidal structure given by tensor product.

-\begin{definition} A TQFT is a symmetric monoidal functor $Z: \Bord ^{or} \to \Vect$. \end{definition}
+\begin{definition} A TQFT is a symmetric monoidal functor $Z: \Cob^{Or} \to \Vect$. \end{definition}

-Given any TQFT $Z$, we have a vector space $V$ given by $Z(S^1)$.
-This naturally has the structure of a commutative algebra, where the multiplication is given by applying the functor $Z$ to the cobordism $S^1 \sqcup S^1 \to S^1$ given by a pair of pants (a sphere with three discs removed).
-Moreover, there is a map $\theta : V \to \C$ given by applying $Z$ to the disc, considered as a cobordism $S^1 \to \emptyset$.
-This makes $V$ into a \emph{commutative Frobenius algebra}, i.e. the map $V \otimes V \xrightarrow{mult} V \xrightarrow{\theta} \C$ is a non-degenerate inner product on $V$.
+Given any TQFT $Z$, the vector space $V=Z(S^1)$ naturally has the structure of a commutative algebra, where the multiplication is given by applying the functor $Z$ to the cobordism $S^1 \sqcup S^1 \to S^1$ given by a pair of pants (a sphere with three discs removed).
+Moreover, there is a map $t : V \to \C$ given by applying $Z$ to the disc, considered as a cobordism $S^1 \to \emptyset^1$.
+The map $t$ makes $V$ into a \emph{commutative Frobenius algebra}, i.e. the composite $V \otimes V \xrightarrow{mult} V \xrightarrow{t} \C$ is a non-degenerate inner product on $V$.

-If this algebra is \emph{semisimple}, by Weddeburn's theorem $V \cong \prod _{s\in S} \C.e_s$ where $e_s$ are orthogonal idempotents. \begin{proposition} In this case we have the following expression for the number assigned to any closed surface $\Sigma$:
+If this algebra is \emph{semisimple}, by Wedderburn's theorem $V$ has a basis $e_s$ of orthogonal idempotents. \begin{proposition} Let $Z$ be a TQFT with the algebra $V=Z(S^1)$ semisimple, and let $e_s$, $s\in S$, be the basis of orthogonal idempotents of $V$.
+Then for any any closed, oriented surface $\Sigma$, we have:

-\end{proposition} This is proved by cutting up $\Sigma$ into pieces that look like discs or pairs of pants, see section \ref{SpinTFT} for more details.
+\end{proposition} Proposition \ref{OrdinaryCalc} is proved by decomposing $\Sigma$ into discs and pairs of pants (see Proposition \ref{inv} for more details).
+The following theorem gives a precise description of how Hurwitz numbers behave under such decompositions of $\Sigma$.